Faculty & Staff

 Judith L. M. McCoyd (Ph.D., Bryn Mawr College- GSSWSR, 2003; MSSW, Columbia University- GSSW, 1985) is an associate professor at Rutgers University's School of Social Work.
 Her research lies at the intersection of perinatal health care, medical technologies, decision-making and bereavement.
-Specifically, Dr. McCoyd explores the decisions to use prenatal diagnostic technologies, whether to continue a pregnancy affected by fetal anomalies, and the adaptation process after that decision.
-Her current research is mixed method, gathering prospective scale survey data followed by intensive interviews with women who test positive for fetal anomaly.
-She recently examined the association of relationship stability with care burdens among parents of children with disabilities (using the National Survey of Children and Families SSI data).
-Funding for the varied research projects came from the American Assn. of University Women, the Silberman Fund and a Rutgers University Research Council Grant.
+Specifically, Dr. McCoyd explores the decisions to use prenatal diagnostic technologies, the experience of high risk pregnancy, whether to continue a pregnancy affected by fetal anomalies, and the emotional responses to these events.
+Funding for the varied research projects came from the American Assn. of University Women, the Lois and Samuel Silberman Faculty Fund Grant and Rutgers University Research Council Grants.

-Dr. McCoyd's research provides direct analysis, yet is also used to develop theory about social work practice, decision making and normative culture, and evolving qualitative methodology.
+Dr. McCoyd's research provides direct analysis, yet is also used to develop theory about social work practice, decision making and normative culture, and perinatal health care.
 She is a licensed clinical social worker (PA) who maintains a small clinical practice and serves in leadership roles with the National Association of Perinatal Social Workers.
-She co-authored Grief and Loss Across the Lifespan: A Biopsychosocial Perspective (Springer 2009) and her research and theory have been published in Qualitative Health Research, the American Journal of Orthopsychiatry, the Journal of Psychosomatic Obstetrics & Gynecology, and Social Work.
+She teaches in the Masters, Ph.D and DSW programs.

 Selected Recent Publications: